Jacob Burns Film Center

 - In response to an often male-dominated industry, the Womxn Filmmaker Fellowship is for womxn identified or aligned filmmakers.
 The JBFC celebrates the spectrum of gender diversity and uses womxn as an inclusive word that welcomes cisgender people, trans people, genderqueer people, and non-binary people who identify with the word womxn, women, femme, or female in a way that feels significant for them.
 (Offered Fall & Spring)

 - The Silver Sun Diverse Voices Fellowship is open to all filmmakers from underrepresented communities who demonstrate a strong interest in pursuing a career in the film/media arts.
+This fellowship which encourages community engagement, aims to foster thoughtful media-creation and provides talented emerging artists with the necessary time and resources to fully realize and share a creative project with mentors, peers, and students.
 (Offered Only in Spring)

 - Artists working in all film genres (animation, documentary, narrative) are encouraged to apply.